Tri Girl

 Female

 Patti has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 “Puppies are priced the same regardless of sex or color.
 Only difference in price would be companion home versus show home.”